jackiejoe45/fuel-app/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`) 💾
 4. Push to the branch (`git push origin feature/AmazingFeature`) 🚀
 5. Open a Pull Request 📬

-## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📄

 ## 🆘 Support
 If you encounter any problems or have any questions, please open an issue in the GitHub repository.
 We're here to help! 🦸‍♀️🦸‍♂️